geerlingguy/ansible-role-drupal/README.md

 The public url of the git repository you want to clone.
 Use `drupal_core_version` to clone a particular branch. (*Note: Usually you shouldn't change this from the default, unless you need to use a private fork of Drupal.*).

+    drupal_keep_updated: no

+Whether to update the repo above to the latest commit in the branch identified by `drupal_core_version` (the git tag or branch) whenever this playbook runs. (*Warning: Setting this to `yes` can cause your Drupal codebase to change over time, requiring other deployment steps and update scripts to be run.
+Use with caution!).

     drupal_install_profile: standard

 The install profile to use.
 If you're installing Drupal 6.x, you should update this from 'standard' to 'default'.